changeworld/azure-docs.ja-jp/articles/storage/blobs/archive-rehydrate-to-online-tier.md

         -ResourceGroupName $rgName `
         -Name $accountName).Context

-# Copy the source blob to a new destination blob in hot tier with standard priority.
+# Copy the source blob to a new destination blob in Hot tier with Standard priority.
 Start-AzStorageBlobCopy -SrcContainer $srcContainerName `
     -SrcBlob $srcBlobName `
     -DestContainer $destContainerName `